Code-Institute-Submissions/TjoAlex-color-game/README.md

         * A section on the bottom of the home page/landing page is holding all information about how the game works both presented in video, text and image.
         * The user get the same text information about how the game works also on the game page right under the game itself.
 Easily found as long as the user scroll down on the page.
    * As a first time visitor, I Want a section that clearly describes RGB
-        * The user can find a section on the home page explaining about rgb, found if he or she chooses to scroll down on the page or presses the rob section on the navigation bar.
+        * The user can find a section on the home page explaining rgb, found if he or she chooses to scroll down on the page or presses the rgb section on the navigation bar.
         * The user get further information about rgb on the game page if clicking on the ”Click for help” button giving a reminder of how rgb works.
    * As a first time visitor, I want good basic knowledge in RGB
-        * If the user read all the information provided on the home page about rgb and then play the rgb game it’s most likely that he or she are going to get basic knowledge of this subject.
+        * If the user read all the information provided on the home page about rgb and then play the rgb game it’s most likely that he or she are going to get basic knowledge for this subject.
         * The website is something one also can get back to in case the user would need a reminder of the subject and continue to get basic knowledge of rgb.
    * As a first time visitor, I want a simple game to test my new knowledge in RGB.
-        * The use can find a page holding the game itself on the website providing he or she with everything in need to play the game and continue to practice their learnt skills.
+        * The use can find a page holding the game itself on the website providing he or she with everything in need to play the game and continue to practice their learned skills.

 * Returning Visitor Goals
     * As a returning visitor, I want to have easy access to the RGB color game